Don't Tell My Mother: Colombia

 Known for drug-trafficking, kidnapping and guns, Colombia has a well-earned reputation for danger.
 Buñuel gets his first taste of this treacherous lifestyle after meeting a tailor who specializes in bullet-proof clothing.
 In a country that produces 80 percent of the world's cocaine, Buñuel goes on patrol with the farmers tasked with destroying cocaine plants one-by-one in the mine-littered fields of guerrilla country.
-Travelling to Medellin, Buñuel visits the abandoned home of drug lord Pablo Escobar, where he tours Escobar's dinosaur park full of towering dinosaur statues, and visits Escobar's pet hippos.
+Travelling to Medellín, Buñuel visits the abandoned home of drug lord Pablo Escobar, where he tours Escobar's dinosaur park full of towering dinosaur statues, and visits Escobar's pet hippos.
 Buñuel also meets one of Escobar's former hired gunmen who now teaches the children of his fallen friends.
 On Dead Man's Road, Buñuel heads to Cali, where travelling at the wrong time of day can get you kidnapped.
 Kidnapping is so prevalent, one radio station has developed the 'Hostage Voices' programme so relatives can send messages to hostages over the radio.
 Despite the rampant civil war dividing the country, Colombia has made steps forward – in Picalena Prison, one warden has helped unite right-wing paramilitaries with left-wing guerrillas through an unlikely tactic: soccer.